yafig/spec/README.md

 This project is an initiative for me to learn *in public* by building a real project from scratch.
 I am pretty sure I have a lot of things to learn along this journey.
 This is my greenfield to test new technologies that interest me.

-Few parts of this system is not implemented consistently.
-For example you will see one module is implemented in MVC architecture and another is in Clean architecture.
+Some parts of this system are not implemented consistently.
+For example, you will see one module is implemented in MVC architecture and another in Clean architecture.
 This is intentional because I wanted to learn different approaches to do the same thing.
 Speed is not my priority in this project.
 It may takes time for me to understand many of the framework/technology in detail, so I don't mind taking a longer time to understand them in detail.

 ## Detailed Specs